Detection & thresholds

 How a vector is chosen:

-- A signature needs a dominant share — more than half the windowed traffic — to win.
-Amplification is checked first (most specific), then pure SYN, then fragments, then ICMP, UDP and TCP volumetric floods.
+- A signature needs a dominant share — at least half (>= 0.5) the windowed traffic — to win.
+When UDP is the dominant protocol, Kapkan first checks for an amplification signature (most specific).
+Otherwise — or if no amplification port qualifies — it falls through to pure SYN, then fragments, then ICMP, UDP and TCP volumetric floods.

 - When no signature reaches the dominant share, the attack is labelled